 Know that the show and dinner are not quite an hour long.
 In fact, I felt a little rushed toward the end as staff was hustling people out.
 If you are already at the park and need something to eat, this is a very good option.
 If you are coming to the park just to do this, it’s likely too expensive, unless you are an annual pass holder, by the time you pay to park and purchase park tickets.

-It’s easy to purchase tickets online via SeaWorld San Diego.
+It’s easy to purchase tickets online via SeaWorld San Diego (remember you’ll also need park admission).

 Bring cash to pay gratuity at the table, unless you plan on ordering wine or beer, in which case you can tack it onto a credit card.
-Have fun!
+To enter the park, don’t forget that you can also buy discount SeaWorld tickets or use the Go San Diego Card.

 Top photo credit: SeaWorld San Diego